Pvt. Samuel Edward Stiteler

-Samuel Stiteler left behind wife Mary and four children when he enlisted in Company "E", 61st Pennsylvania Infantry in August 1861.
-He was wounded and captured at the Battle of Seven Pines on 31 May 1862, and died soon after.
-He appears on the POW marker as "Samuel E. Statin".
+Samuel Stiteler left behind his wife Mary and four children when he enlisted at Pittsburgh as a Private in Company "E", 61st Pennsylvania Infantry on 1 August 1861.
+He was recorded as 5' 10" tall, with blue eyes, and light hair and complexion.
+Samuel was wounded and captured at the Battle of Seven Pines on 31 May 1862, and taken to Richmond, where he died.

 Samuel Sweetland, a father of two, enlisted in Company "D", 3rd Vermont Infantry in July 1861.
 His unit suffered heavy casualties in the Battle of Lee's Mill on 16 April 1862, and he was among those captured and taken to Richmond.
 His name appears on the POW marker as "James Sweetland".